VAT registration numbers Spain

 - An extract from the company’s national trade register.

-- Declaration that the company does not have a permanent establishment in Spain
+- Declaration that the company does not have a permanent establishment in Spain or Spain company number.

 To deregister for VAT purposes, the taxpayer submits, either physically or online, a census return (036 form) to the Spain Tax Authorities.
 Deregistering from the census as a professional entrepreneur involves more, as it cancels the tax identification number.